WICG/turtledove/OUTCOME_BASED.md

 ## More accurate bidding

-Currently Turtledove takes an input-based approach to make microtargeting infeasible - it enforces bidding signals to be identical for each member of an interest group.
+Currently TURTLEDOVE takes an input-based approach to make microtargeting infeasible - it enforces bidding signals to be identical for each member of an interest group.
 Effectively, even for ads intended for larger audiences (when microtargeting is not an issue), the bidding accuracy will suffer.

 With the outcome-based approach, it is possible to retain bidding accuracy while still protecting against microtargeting.
 The bidder should be able to calculate precisely how much a bid is worth, and a particular ad should be shown to the users only if enough unique users would win bids for that ad.